Algiers putsch of 1961: Claims of CIA and BND involvement

 On March 18, 2025, the U.S. National Archives released a June 30, 1961 memo for Pres.
 Kennedy, a critique of the CIA written by Kennedy aide Arthur Schlesinger, Jr. titled "CIA Reorganization."
 Schlesinger referenced the "Generals' revolt":

 In the Paris Embassy today, there are 123 CIA people.
 CIA in Paris has long since begun to move into areas of political reporting normally occupied by State.
 The CIA men doing overt internal political reporting outnumber those in the Embassy's political section by 10-2.
 CIA has even sought to monopolize contact with certain French political personalities, among them the President of the National Assembly.
 CIA occupies the top floor of the Paris Embassy, a fact well known locally; and on the night of the Generals' revolt in Algeria, passers-by noted with amusement that the top floor was ablaze with lights.
 (I am informed that Ambassador Gavin was able to secure entrance that night to the CIA offices only with difficulty.)

-Paese Sera was financed directly by the Communist Party of Italy who had unofficial editorial control.
+Paese Sera was financed directly by the Italian Communist Party, who had unofficial editorial control.
 Its editor, Mario Malloni, was a member of the Soviet-backed World Peace Council.
 IPS, it has been said, "consistently released and reported anti-American and pro-Soviet bloc stories which are either distorted or entirely false."
 During a June 1961 hearing before a subcommittee of the Committee on the Judiciary in the United States Senate, Richard Helms testified that the article published by il Paese was likely part of a Soviet propaganda campaign designed to divide the U.S. and French governments.

 There were other claims of foreign support: French journalist Patrick Pesnot contended that the French generals also had the support of the Bundesnachrichtendienst (West German Federal Intelligence Service) leader and Dulles protégé Reinhard Gehlen.
-However, Gen. Challe himself always contended that he had never been in contact with any foreign countries in this affair.
+However, Gen. Challe himself always contended that he had never been in contact with any foreign countries [sic] in this affair.